University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/short_read_assembly/short-read-assembly.md

-# Week 5 Practical: SARS-CoV-2 Short Read Assembly
+# SARS-CoV-2 Short Read Assembly Practical
 ## By Nathan Watson-Haigh, updated/adapted by Dave Adelson
 {:.no_toc}